Konchem Ishtam Konchem Kashtam

 Konchem Ishtam Konchem Kashtam (lit.
 'A little love, a little hardship') is a 2009 Indian Telugu-language romantic comedy film directed by debutant Kishore Kumar Pardasani.
-The film stars Siddharth, Tamannaah, Prakash Raj, Ramya Krishna, and Nassar while Brahmanandam and Venu Madhav play supporting roles.
-The film has score composed by Mani Sharma with the soundtrack by trio Shankar–Ehsaan–Loy.
+The film stars Siddharth, Tamannaah, Prakash Raj, Ramya Krishna, and Nassar in key roles.
+The songs were composed by the trio Shankar–Ehsaan–Loy, while the background score was composed by Mani Sharma.
+It has been remade in Bengali as Romeo (2011).

 The film was released on 5 February 2009.
-It has won three Nandi Awards and three CineMAA Awards, while Ramya Krishnan won the Filmfare Award for Best Supporting Actress – Telugu.
-It has been remade in Bengali as Romeo (2011).
+A commercial success at the box office, Kochem Ishtam Konchem Kashtam won three Nandi Awards and three CineMAA Awards, while Ramya Krishna won the Filmfare Award for Best Supporting Actress – Telugu.

 Plot

 Geeta grows up in a village, under the shade of her doting father Subramanyam who takes care of everything for her and she is equally attached to him.
-She comes to Hyderabad for higher studies and stays at her uncle, (Gachibowli) Diwakar's house.
+She comes to Hyderabad for higher studies and stays at her uncle, Gachibowli Diwakar's house.
 There she meets with Siddharth "Siddhu" friend of her cousin.
 Eventually they grow close and fall in love.

 Though Siddhu was a playful, carefree young chap, he has problems at his home as his parents are divorced.
 He reveals that to Geeta and tells her that he is coming to her village to meet his father.
 There he asks Geeta's hand in marriage but Subramanyam doesn't agree.
 He says that he couldn't marry his daughter to a person whose parents are divorced.
 He wants to give his daughter in a big family but at least he wants his parents to be together.
 Siddhu asks him whether he would agree to marriage if his parents reunite and Subramanyam agrees to that.

 From then on start the efforts and trials of both Siddhu and Geetha to get Prakash and Rajyalakshmi together.
 One night, when Prakash is driving Siddhu to his mother's home, they talk about when his parents separated.
-His father understands his feelings and what he's trying to say, and his father answers "that he couldn't have done anything,his mother just left him."
+His father understands his feelings and what he's trying to say, and his father answers "that he couldn't have done anything, his mother just left him."
 To this Siddhu answers, "No, you should have gone after her.
 You should have never let her go."
 Even after this talk with Prakash, Geeta and Siddhu often fail, but eventually Siddhu reunites his parents and Geeta's father, Subramanyam, also unites the other lovers, Geeta and Siddhu.